ET-z/engg1340-119/README.md

 ## About our project

+### Random events

+- Showcase random event functions and explain them

+### Data structure for storin data / Dynamic memory management

+- Showcase our use of vectors and windows, etc.

 ### File I/O

+- Talk about how our game utilizes file I/O for ASCII

 ```
      AAAAAAA       AAAAAAA
     AA    AS          AA   AA
    AA   AM              AZ  AA
    A   A                 A   A
-  A   A                 A  ZA
+  AZ  A                 A  ZA
-   AA  AA              AA   A
+   AA  AA              AA   AA
-    A   AAAAAAAAAAAAAA   WA
+    AW   AAAAAAAAAAAAAA   WA
       AA                 AA
       AA                 AA
       AA                 AA
-    NA  AAAA     AAAA  A
+      AA  AAAA     AAAA  AA
-    A  AAAAAA   IAAAAA A
+      A  AAAAAA   AAAAAA  A
-    A   AAAA     AAAA AA
+      AA  AAAA     AAAA AA
         AA             AA
           AAAAAAAAAAAAA
 ```

 ```